MikeWentForth/weather-api/README.md

 ## Introduction ##

-This website gives the user an option to type in a city, which displays a 5 day forecast including temperature, wind, & humidity.
+This website lets the user type in a city, which displays a 5 day weather forecast including temperature, wind, & humidity.
+The app will also save any previously typed entries for quick and easy access.

 ## Technologies used ##